2012

 Noeska Natasja Smit, Anne C. Kraima, Daniel Jansma, Marco C. Deruiter, and Charl P. Botha

-In Proceedings of 3D Physiological Human Workshop, 2012
+In Proceedings of PCG Workshop, 2012

 An example of our randomly generated search space, consisting of interconnected “chambers.”
 The high-level graph is represented in blue.